 The Impact of Mine Detection Dogs in Azerbaijan

 MLI has worked with Azerbaijan since 2005, assisting the Mine Action Agency for the Republic of Azerbaijan (ANAMA) in their mine clearance operations through the donation of 65 mine detection dogs.
 These lifesaving canines have aided in the search and clearance of 36,135,799 square meters of mine impacted land, returning it to safe use for people to work, live, and play.
 Aiden's campaign will help raise the funds for a lifesaving MDD that will help to strengthen ANAMA’s MDD capacity and assist in the critical demining efforts that remain in Azerbaijan!

 Intern with us

 If you are interested in interning or volunteering at MLI, please send your resume and cover letter to firstname.lastname@example.org

 Make a Donation

 Help us help the men, women, and children living in war-torn countries to live free from the fear of landmines and other explosives.
 Please consider making a tax-deductible donation and dedicate it to someone you love!
-This is a wonderful way to tell your loved ones how your donation will support our work in countries like Armenia, Azerbaijan, Bosnia Herzegovina, Iraq and Iraqi Kurdistan, Lebanon, Sri Lanka, and Yemen.
+This is a wonderful way to tell your loved ones how your donation will support our work in countries like Azerbaijan, Bosnia & Herzegovina, Colombia, Iraq and the Kurdistan Region of Iraq, Lebanon, Sri Lanka, and Yemen.